volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 July 13th 2019

-- correction in VoBAF messages wxhen a filter does not exist.
+- correction in VoBAF messages when a filter does not exist.
+- M threshold was not saved
+- spelling correction

 July 10th 2019